Bullitt: Plot

-Bullitt and Delgetti are confronted by their superior, Captain Sam Bennett.
-Chalmers (who is assisted by SFPD Captain Baker) serves them a writ of habeas corpus, forcing Bullitt to reveal that Ross has died.
-Bennett ignores the writ because it is Sunday; this allows Bullitt to investigate the lead of the long-distance phone call to San Mateo.
-With no car, Bullitt gets a ride from his architect girlfriend, Cathy.
-The two then find a woman garroted in her hotel room.
-Cathy confronts Bullitt about his work, saying, "You're living in a sewer, Frank."
-She wonders, "What will happen to us in time?"
+Bullitt and Delgetti are confronted by their boss, Captain Sam Bennett, and Chalmers (who is being assisted by SFPD Captain Baker).
+After being served a writ of habeus corpus, Bullitt reveals that Ross has died.
+Bennett ignores the writ because it's the weekend and lets Bullitt investigate the long distance phone call to San Mateo.
+With no car, Bullitt gets a ride from his girlfriend Cathy.
+At the hotel, Bullitt finds the woman who was phoned garrotted in her room.
+But Cathy follows him and is left horrified by the scene.
+On the way back to San Francisco she confronts Bullitt about his work saying "Frank, you live in a sewer" and wonders "What will happen to us?"

-Bullitt and Delgetti examine the victim's luggage and discover a travel brochure for Rome, as well as traveler's checks made out to an Albert and Dorothy Renick.
+While examining the victim's luggage, Bullitt and Delgetti discover a travel brochure for Rome and traveler's checks made out to an Albert and Dorothy Renick.
 Bullitt requests their passport applications from Chicago.
-Bullitt, Bennett, Chalmers, and Baker gather around the telecopier as the applications arrive.
-Chalmers turns out to have sent Bullitt to guard a Doppelgänger, Albert Renick, a used-car salesman from Chicago, while his wife Dorothy was staying in San Mateo.
-Bullitt realizes that Ross was playing the politically ambitious Chalmers by using Renick as a decoy so he could slip out of the country Sunday night.
+Bullitt, Captain Bennett, Chalmers and Captain Baker gather around the telecopier as the applications arrive.
+It turns out Chalmers sent Bullitt to guard an Albert Renick, a used car salesman from Chicago, while his wife Dorothy was staying in San Mateo.
+Bullitt realizes that Ross was playing Chalmers by using Renick as a body double to escape the country Sunday night.

-Delgetti and Bullitt watch the Rome gate at San Francisco International Airport, but Bullitt realizes the real Ross (on Renick's passport) probably switched to an earlier London flight, which is ordered to return to the terminal.
-Bullitt chases a fleeing Ross back to the crowded passenger terminal, where Ross guns down a deputy sheriff before being shot dead by Bullitt.
-Chalmers arrives to survey the scene, but leaves, saying nothing.
-Early Monday morning, Bullitt arrives home to find Cathy asleep in his bed, having chosen to stay.
+At San Francisco International Airport, Delgetti and Bullitt watch the Rome gate.
+However, Ross (now using Renick's passport) has switched to an earlier London flight.
+Bullitt boards the plane after it is ordered to return to the terminal but the mobster escapes through the rear cabin door.
+In the crowded passenger terminal, Ross kills a deputy sheriff before being shot dead by Bullitt.
+Chalmers arrives but leaves after saying nothing.

+Early Monday morning, Bullitt comes home to find Cathy asleep in his bed having chosen to stay.